Hekla: Geology

+Many of the eruptions commence with thicker more explosive rhyolite, dacite or andesite eruptives which create tephra and have the potential for pyroclastic flows.
+Other or the later part of eruptions come from thinner basalt tending magma which forms lava fields.

 The tephra produced by its eruptions is high in fluorine, which is poisonous to animals.
 Hekla's basaltic andesite lava generally has a SiO2 content of over 54%, compared to the 45–50% of other nearby transitional alkaline basalt eruptions (see TAS classification).

 It is the only Icelandic volcano to produce calc-alkaline lavas.

 Phenocrysts in Hekla's lava can contain plagioclase, pyroxene, titanomagnetite, olivine, and apatite.

 When not erupting Hekla is often covered with snow and small glaciers; it is also unusually aseismic with activity only starting 30–80 minutes before an eruption.
 Hekla is located on the mid-ocean ridge, a diverging plate boundary.

 Hekla is closely studied today for parameters such as strain, tilt, deformation and other movement and seismic activity.
 Earthquakes in the volcano's vicinity are generally below magnitude 2 while it is dormant and magnitude 3 when erupting.

 Eruption history

 The earliest recorded eruption of Hekla took place in 1104.
 Since then there have been between twenty and thirty considerable eruptions, with the mountain sometimes remaining active for periods of six years with little pause.
 Eruptions in Hekla are varied and difficult to predict.
+Precursor seismic activity may only be for a couple of hours or less.
 Some are very short (a week to ten days) whereas others can stretch into months and years (the 1947 eruption started 29 March 1947 and ended April 1948).
 But there is a general correlation: the longer Hekla goes dormant, the larger and more catastrophic its opening eruption will be.
 The most recent eruption was on 26 February 2000.